lyteword/chspurgeon-tod/volume-5/psalm-106.md

 (e) They did worse than the heathen (Ps 106:39), they added wicked inventions of their own.

-3\.What God did to them: Ps 106:40-42.
+3\.
+What God did to them: Ps 106:40-42.
 He gave them into the hands of their enemies, and suffered them to be severely oppressed by them.
 We must either conquer all our foes or be conquered by them.
-Bring your shield from the battle or be brought home upon it.— *G.R.*
+Bring your shield from the battle or be brought home upon it.— *G. R.*

 **Verse 37.** Moloch worship in modern times.
 Children sacrificed to fashion, wealth, and loveless marriage among the higher classes.
 Bad example, drinking customs, etc., among the poorer sort.
 A needful subject.

 **Verse 44-45.** Sin in God's people.

-1\.Is very provoking to God.
+1\.
+Is very provoking to God.

-2\.Ensures chastisement.
+2\.
+Ensures chastisement.

-3\.Is to be sincerely mourned—"their cry."
+3\.
+Is to be sincerely mourned—"their cry."

-4\.Will be graciously forgiven, and its effect removed.
+4\.
+Will be graciously forgiven, and its effect removed.
 So the covenant promises.

 **Verse 47.**

-1\.An earnest Prayer: "Save us, O Lord", etc.
+1\.
+An earnest Prayer: "Save us, O Lord", etc.

-2\.A Believing Prayer: "O Lord *our* God."
+2\.
+A Believing Prayer: "O Lord *our* God."

-3\.A humble Prayer: "Gather us from among the heathen."
+3\.
+A humble Prayer: "Gather us from among the heathen."

-4\.A sincere Prayer: "To give thanks unto thy holy name"; to own thy justice and holiness in all thy ways.
+4\.
+A sincere Prayer: "To give thanks unto thy holy name"; to own thy justice and holiness in all thy ways.

-5\.A confident Prayer: "To triumph in thy praise."
-None but bruised spices give forth such odours.— *G.R.*
+5\.
+A confident Prayer: "To triumph in thy praise."
+None but bruised spices give forth such odours.— *G. R.*

 **Verse 48.**

-1\.God is to be praised as the "God of Israel."
+1\.
+God is to be praised as the "God of Israel."

 (a) Of typical Israel.

 (b) Of the true Israel.

-2\.He is to be praised as the God of Israel under all circumstances: for his judgments as well as for his mercies.
+2\.
+He is to be praised as the God of Israel under all circumstances: for his judgments as well as for his mercies.

-3\.At all times: "From everlasting to everlasting."
+3\.
+At all times: "From everlasting to everlasting."

-4\.By all people: "Let all the people say, Amen."
+4\.
+By all people: "Let all the people say, Amen."

-5\.As the beginning and end of every song: "Praise ye the Lord."— *G.R.*
+5\.
+As the beginning and end of every song: "Praise ye the Lord."— *G. R.*

 **Verse 48.** *Let all the people say, Amen.* The exhortation to universal praise.
 All men are indebted to the Lord, all have sinned, all hear the gospel, all his people are saved.
 Unanimity in praise is pleasant, and promotes unity in other matters.